Unlocking Biomass Energy Potential: ML Model for HHV Estimation

 In recent years, renewable energy sources such as biomass, solar radiation, hydropower, geothermal, and tidal energy have gained prominence in various global sectors due to their accessibility, cost-effectiveness, and efficiency.
 Biomass has drawn much interest from these sources.
 It goes through various mechanical and chemical processes before being turned into energy.
 Numerous studies explore different aspects of biomass conversion, including combustion and pyrolysis specifications, the thermodynamics of biomass gasification-based syngas, and efficient biofuel production.

-In designing and operating biomass-based energy systems, HHV plays a pivotal role.
+HHV plays a pivotal role in designing and operating biomass-based energy systems.
 While HHV measurement through adiabatic oxygen bomb calorimetry is accurate, it is time-consuming and costly.
 Proximate analysis offers an efficient and cost-effective alternative to estimating HHV.

 ML models for HHV

-In recent times, ML tools have made significant strides in diverse academic and industrial domains, including renewable energy and environmental preservation.
-In biomass energy, different ML techniques are used.
-These include artificial neural networks (ANNs), adaptive neuro-fuzzy inference systems (ANFIS), random forest (RF), support vector regression (SVR), and group method of data handling (GMDH).
+Recently, ML tools have made significant strides in diverse academic and industrial domains, including renewable energy and environmental preservation.
+Different ML techniques are used in biomass energy.
+These include artificial neural networks (ANNs), adaptive neuro-fuzzy inference systems (ANFIS), random forest (RF), support vector regression (SVR), and group methods of data handling (GMDH).
 Researchers used ML to explore important details about turning plant material into energy, predict how much heat different plant materials can produce, connect waste material heat values with related factors, and see how moisture affects plant material characteristics.

-Using feature selection techniques, the current study systematically selects the most influential biomass features governing HHV.
-These selected features serve as independent variables for HHV estimation using five ML tools.
+The current study systematically selects the most influential biomass features governing HHV using feature selection techniques.
+These selected features are independent variables for HHV estimation using five ML tools.
 Sensitivity analysis identifies the most accurate tool, which is then validated against a recent model from the literature.
 This study is the most comprehensive in the field and ranks proximate and ultimate compositional analyses according to their significance for HHV.
 It addresses the research gap by combining feature selection scenarios with ML methods and offering superior accuracy compared to recent models.

 Results and analysis